jennydtran/color-cookbook/README.md

-# Color Cookbook
+# COLOR Cookbook

 ## About the App
-Color Cookbook is an application for anyone who wants to be able to save colors, color schemes, or create custom color schemes for a project to reference later on.
+COLOR Cookbook is an application for anyone who wants to be able to save colors, color schemes, or create custom color schemes for a project to reference later on.

 ## Demo
 Try the application here: https://jennydtran.github.io/ajax-project/